FikaWorks/grgate.dev/content/en/docs/getting-started/quick-start.md

 ---
-title: "Quick Start"
+title: Quick Start
-description: "Quick start guide to get started with GRGate"
+description: GRGate quick start guide
-lead: "Quick start guide to get started with GRGate"
+lead: Quick start guide to get started with GRGate.
 draft: false
 images: []
 menu:
   docs:
-    parent: "getting-started"
+    parent: getting-started
 weight: 110
 toc: true
 ---

+There is multiple options to install GRGate in a git repository.
+The preferred option being to self host GRGate yourself but you can also decide to install GRGate from the GitHub marketplace.

-## Quick start using the GRGate GitHub App
+## Using the GRGate GitHub App

 1. Install the [GRGate GitHub App][github-market-place] to your repository or organisation